What is Zika virus?

 Zika is a mosquito-borne virus that is currently causing a large outbreak in many countries.
 The mosquito that can carry the Zika virus can be found in many parts of the world, including the United States.
 See areas where Zika has been found.

 Only about 1 in 5 people with Zika virus will get symptoms of illness; because of this, many people may not realize they have been infected.
 If a person does develop symptoms, they’re usually mild and include fever, rash, joint pain, or conjunctivitis.

 How does it spread?

 Zika virus is spread through the bite of an infected Aedes species mosquito.
-Zika virus can also be sexually transmitted from a man to his sex partners.
-Sexual transmission of Zika virus from infected women to their sex partners has not been reported.
+The virus can also be transmitted from a pregnant woman to her fetus and through sex.
+Cases of Zika virus transmission through platelet transfusions have been documented in Brazil, but there have been no confirmed transfusion-transmission cases of Zika virus in the United States.

 Who is most at risk for complications from Zika virus?